jzumbrun/supercapacitor/README.md

 import { Store } from 'supercapacitor'

-module.exports = class SomethingStore extends Store {
+class SomethingStore extends Store {

     constructor(){
         // The namespace ensures the emits are globally namespaced